migueldemoura/myazo/README.md

 Or using any other way you prefer.

 * Upload `server/upload.php` to your webserver.
-Make sure directory listing is disabled;
+Make sure directory listing is disabled and you have at least PHP 5.5.0.
+You can check the PHP version with `php -v` or `php -r "echo phpinfo();"`;
 * Enter the full public url of the `server/upload.php` script in the variable `upload_script` at `client/myazo.py`.

 ## Desktop Icon/Shortcut